maxim2266/pump/README.md

     })
 }
 ```
-although, as already mentioned, such a pump is only worth the effort where the iteration algorithm
+although, as already mentioned, constructing a pump is only worth the effort where the iteration
-is stateful and complex, so the above code is here for the purpose of illustration only.
+algorithm is stateful and complex, so the above code is here for the purpose of illustration only.

 For more details on each function see [documentation](https://godoc.org/github.com/maxim2266/pump).